Curriculum

 Patricia Kyritsi Howell and Kat Maier are the primary teachers.

-The Crafting Your Herbal Practice 2025 Curriculum is subject to minor content changes.
+Curriculum sample below, subject to minor changes.

-Welcome to Crafting Your Herbal Practice with Emily, Kat & Patricia
+Welcome to Crafting Your Herbal Practice

-Creating the Container with Emily: We begin by asking you to define your practice vision as you reflect on why you want to be a practitioner, your goals, and your sense of self-worth.
+Creating the Container: We begin by asking you to define your practice vision as you reflect on why you want to be a practitioner, your goals, and your sense of self-worth.
 We’ll reflect on our stories as we examine the limited beliefs that may hold us back.
 Emily shares ideas for strengthening and grounding your sense of self with intention and ceremony to create a safe space for you, your clients and the work you will do together.

-Safety, Ethics and Healthy Boundaries in Your Practice with Emily
+Safety, Ethics and Healthy Boundaries in Your Practice with Emily Ruff

 Safety creates a container where healing is possible.
 In this class, Emily introduces practice basics that ensure confidentiality, set healthy boundaries and highlight the importance of being present and bearing witness to your client’s story.
 She’ll also explain why devoting energy to your personal growth is essential for a successful practice.

-Integrating Social Justice into Your Practice and Finding Your Community with Emily
+Finding Your Community with Emily Ruff

 Your practice serves your community.
 What does community mean?
 Who is your community?
 Who are you in the context of your community?
 Emily provides prompts and suggestions for answering these questions as an essential step toward creating your practice vision.
 We’ll also examine how social justice issues like privilege, power, gender, and race play a role in decolonizing herbalism and creating an equitable practice.

-Your Practice and Lens of Assessment with Kat
+Your Practice and Lens of Assessment

 Kat covers basic practice skills and shares ideas for creating your practice's physical setting, whether at home, in a shared space or in an office.
 Learn how to set realistic expectations with your clients, establish practice policies for payments, cancelations, etc., establish office hours and more.
 She’ll also share suggestions for finding your language based on the mode of practice or lens you have been trained to use in your consultations.

-The Realities of Time and Money with Patricia
+The Realities of Time and Money

 We dive into the financial realities of clinical practice with some straight talk about how much time and money is required to start a practice, onboard a new client, research and create protocols, and stock an apothecary.
 She’ll present considerations for setting your fee structures, sliding scale options, and the pros and cons of offering consultation packages.

-Intake Forms with Kat
+Intake Forms

 Your intake form organizes and informs many aspects of your herbal practice.
 Kat explains the role of the intake form in shaping a consultation, shares clinical pearls from her years of practice and provides tips for creating an intake form that works for you.

-The Art of the Intake with Patricia
+The Art of the Intake

 An intake is motivated by your client’s desire for support and hope that you can help them.
 You bring your ability to listen to their story, discern patterns and establish realistic expectations.
 Together, you create a therapeutic relationship that benefits both of you.
 Patricia shares language you can use to guide the intake, acknowledge your client’s struggles, and create a healing place.
 And we’ll also discuss how to use an intake to prepare for and conduct a follow-up consultation.

-Healthy Boundaries for Herbalists with Patricia
+Healthy Boundaries for Herbalists

 Herbalists serve their communities, which is a blessing and a challenge.
 In this class, we’ll examine issues that arise in a community-based practice, such as how to maintain confidentiality, the differences between personal and professional relationships, and tips for communicating your practice policies.